unifire-app/aspect/docs/api.md

 env = table_or_function
 ```

-sets the environment to be used by all templates (for current Aspect instance).
+Option sets the environment to be used by all templates (for current Aspect instance).

 Context: